jeremiasivan/TaxonomicConsistencyTest/README.md

 10. Anthropic. (<a href="https://claude.ai/">2026</a>).
 Claude 4.6 Sonnet was used to generate `config.yaml` and `run_pipeline.R`.

 ---
-*Last update: 29 July 2026 by Jeremias Ivan*
+*Last update: 12 September 2026 by Jeremias Ivan*